Prometheus-X-association/lrs-gateway/docs/design-document.md

     - "learning records are exported to PLRS by clicking a button"
     - "BB Consent checked for learner consent"
     - "BB Data veracity assurance ensures data consistency"
-    - "LRC converts traces into xAPI"
+    - if necessary "LRC converts traces into xAPI"
-    - "LRC sends traces to PLRS"
+    - "LRS sends traces to PLRS"
     - "Update of PLRS visual graphs and data"

 - **Import learning traces from LMS to PLRS (in PLRS frontend)**